autihrishi/SplitEase/README.md

 ## Contact

-If you have any questions or want to connect, feel free to reach out via GitHub or email.
+If you have any questions or want to connect, feel free to reach out via GitHub or other social handles.